iq-motion-control/iq-module-communication-matlab/README.md

 Include this library in your Matlab folder path to use it.
 Read the programming [documentation](http://www.iq-control.com/documentation) on our website to learn how to use this library.
-A .zip of the library can also be found on our [release page]().
+A .zip of the library can also be found on our [release page](https://github.com/iq-motion-control/iq-module-communication-matlab/releases).
 Use the tags to make sure you are using the latest stable release version.

 ### Prerequisites

+You will need at least Matlab 2018a to use this library.
-You will need the latest version of [Matlab](https://www.mathworks.com/downloads/) to use this library
+You can get the latest version of Matlab here [Matlab](https://www.mathworks.com/downloads/) to use this library

 ## Contributing